OptimalBits/redbird/README.md

 });

 //
-// Letsencrypt requires a minimal web server for handling the challenges, this is by default on port 3000
 // it can be configured when initiating the proxy.
 This web server is only used by redbird internally so most of the time
+// LetsEncrypt requires a minimal web server for handling the challenges, this is by default on port 3000
 // you  do not need to do anything special other than avoid having other web services in the same host running
 // on the same port.

 //
-// HTTP2 Support using Letsencript for the certificates
+// HTTP2 Support using LetsEncrypt for the certificates
 //
 var proxy = require('redbird')({
   letsencrypt: {